aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/router-bgp.md

           passive: <bool>
           default_originate:
             enabled: <bool>

-            # Always advertise a default route to this peer.
             always: <bool>

-            # Route-map name.
             route_map: <str>

           # 'all' or a combination of 'standard', 'extended', 'large' and 'link-bandwidth (w/options)'.